 - It will ensure the University’s compliance with current legislation and guidelines;

 - In return, the University will fully participate in the potential partner’s own due diligence enquiries.

 There is an expectation that a site visit would be made to any potential partner before the University would send students on outward mobility programmes to maintain the University’s Duty of Care to its students and a risk-based approach will be taken.
 However, it is paramount that parity of student experience is assured.
 A site visit report is part of the due diligence process.
-The site visit might be made by an academic member of staff or representative from the Academic Partnerships Directorate or International Development Office, as appropriate.
+The site visit might be made by an academic member of staff or representative from the Academic Partnerships Department or International Development Office, as appropriate.

 Will a Risk Assessment be Required for a Collaborative Programme?

-A risk assessment is carried out by Colleges/Schools/Academic Quality Services (depending on the nature of the collaboration) on all proposals to assess the level of risk associated with the proposed partner organisation and partnership arrangements.
+A risk assessment is carried out by Faculties/Schools/Academic Quality Services (depending on the nature of the collaboration) on all proposals to assess the level of risk associated with the proposed partner organisation and partnership arrangements.
 Higher risk ventures and larger projects would involve further liaison with the University’s Resilience and Business Continuity Department and the Planning and Strategic Projects Unit.

 What is Academic Due Diligence?

 Academic due diligence considers the academic quality and reputation of the proposed partner and is used to determine whether they have the necessary degree awarding powers, teaching and research resources and the ability to deliver parity of student experience to be involved in the collaboration.
-Academic due diligence should be carried out by the relevant College/School (or site visit team, which may include APD/AQS) and be tailored to the nature of the proposed collaboration.
+Academic due diligence should be carried out by the relevant Faculty/School (or site visit team, which may include APD/AQS) and be tailored to the nature of the proposed collaboration.
 The following areas for scrutiny are identified in International Partnerships: A Legal Guide for UK Universities (published by the UK Higher Education International Unit in association with Eversheds LLP March 2013):

 - Accreditation requirements in the territory relevant to the potential partnership;